tobe2098/stock-tracker/README.md

 - Delete button for stocks (deletes from memory and from database) DONE
 - Improve X axis manipulation.
 Maybe a time scroller?
 Done
 - Fetching notification only during fetching, not require click.
 Doing (also notification when deleted, only appear in  the bottom right) DONE
 - Rate limit calculations, tracking and message to avoid, but override.
 Doing Partially done, only thing left is what we do with exceeded rate limits.
-Nothing for now, DONEP
+Nothing for now, DONE
 - Separate thread for fetching each (reason for queues apart from rate limits) and processing.
 DONE
 - Waiting timer for historical request in bottom left, while the other progress bars are in the right?
 If possible NO
 - When writing another historical request to queue and it is stuck in the queue, check if time is gone, if not emit.
 If time is gone, ignore.
 DONE